ysglh/DeepVideoAnalytics/.github/ISSUE_TEMPLATE.md

-# Checklist for submitting issue
+# Checklist for submitting an issue

 - Have you verified that docker is installed correctly and e.g. GFW is not preventing downloads?